Center for the Study of Aphasia Recovery (C-Star)

 Transcranial Magnetic Resonance Center

 - Dr Roger Newman-Norlund leads the Brain Stimulation Lab.
-Located in the Discovery building just a couple miles from the McCausland Center, the BSL provides a powerful tool to understand brain function and investigate new methods to aid recovery from brain injury.
+Located in the MCBI, just steps from the scanner, the BSL provides a powerful tool to understand brain function and investigate new methods to aid recovery from brain injury.

 Center for Advanced Brain Imaging